|

 becoming larger at each molt.
 The final instar, or

-source before pupating so you can often find pupae
+manure source before pupating so you can often find

-source of flies.
-Adult flies emerge after a few days,
+from the source of flies.
+Adult flies emerge after a

-live several weeks and can produce hundreds of eggs.
+few days, live for several weeks and can produce

 larvae develop and eliminate these sources before